tonybaldwin/TclRunlog/README.txt

 UPDATE
 Sat Jan 18 00:29:54 EST 2014
-TclRunlog now creates monthly reports.
+TclRunlog now creates monthly and yearly reports.
 It doesn't save them, yet.
-Yearly reports will come probably before the weekend is out, as well as saving both, export to plain txt or other formats (pdf?), and posting to Friendica or other networks.

 TODO:
-Well, the above completion of monthly/yearly report functions,
+Save year/month reports to db, export to plain text or other formats, posting of workouts, reports, to friendica and other networks
 plus:
 Open and edit existing workout entries - VERY IMPORTANT Searching entries.